-Many of the rums in my nearly 400 bottle collection are nearly finished so I am going to post quick tasting notes as I take the last sip of these rums.
+Many of the rums in my 1000+ marque collection are nearly finished so I will be posting quick tasting notes as I take the very “Last Sip”.

 Last Sip: Angostura 5 Year

 When did I buy this rum?
 This bottle does not have a Rum Trader label so that means it was acquired pre-2010.
 I think I bought it in Memphis, TN in 2009.